3 GOP Senators Oppose Graham-Cassidy, Effectively Blocking Health Care Bill

 The latest Republican push to repeal key parts of the Affordable Care Act appears to have met the fate of all previous Senate repeal efforts this year — it doesn't have the votes needed to pass the chamber.

-Maine Sen. Susan Collins announced Monday that she'll oppose the bill, authored by South Carolina Sen. Lindsey Graham and Louisiana Sen. Bill Cassidy.
-Collins' decision means three Republicans have now publicly said they are against the bill – and that's one more than the GOP could afford to lose.
+Maine Sen. Susan Collins announced Monday that she will oppose the bill, authored by South Carolina Sen. Lindsey Graham and Louisiana Sen. Bill Cassidy.
+Collins' decision means three Republicans have now publicly said they are against the bill — and that is one more than the GOP could afford to lose.

 In a statement, Collins said, "Sweeping reforms to our health care system and to Medicaid can't be done well in a compressed time frame, especially when the actual bill is a moving target."